-(80) "Monitoring" means the measurement of radiation, radioactive material concentrations, surface area activities or quantities of radioactive material and the use of the results of these measurements to evaluate potential exposures and doses.
-For purposes of these regulations, radiation monitoring and radiation protection monitoring are equivalent terms.
+(79) "Monitoring" means the measurement of radiation, radioactive material concentrations, surface area activities or quantities of radioactive material and the use of the results of these measurements to evaluate potential exposures and doses.
+For purposes of these rules, radiation monitoring and radiation protection monitoring are equivalent terms.

 means a sealed source containing a quantity equal to or greater than Category 1 or Category 2 levels of any radioactive material listed in WAC 246-221-236

 .
 In this context a sealed source is defined as radioactive material that is sealed in a capsule or closely bonded, in a solid form and which is not exempt from regulatory control.
 It does not mean material encapsulated solely for disposal, or nuclear material contained in any fuel assembly, subassembly, fuel rod, or fuel pellet.
 Category 1 nationally tracked sources are those containing radioactive material at a quantity equal to or greater than the Category 1 threshold.
 Category 2 nationally tracked sources are those containing radioactive material at a quantity equal to or greater than the Category 2 threshold but less than the Category 1 threshold.

 (82) "Natural radioactivity" means radioactivity of naturally occurring nuclides.